The LeadersIn Maritime Law

 Shore-Based Injuries (905B Claims)

-905B claims (shore-based injury claims) are filed against a party other than the employer.
-Those entitled to these benefits are workers who provide land-based maritime services.
-These services may include working in a shipyard such as shipbuilding, ship repair, or breaking services.
-As land-based employees, these workers often come into contact with ships and vessels owned by someone other than their employees.
-Therefore, if they become injured in conjunction with that vessel, then they may be able to file a claim against the ship's owner.
+These may include working in a shipyard such as shipbuilding, ship repair, or breaking services.
+As land-based employees, these workers often come into contact with ships and vessels owned by someone other than their employers.
+If they are injured in conjunction with that vessel, they may be able to file a claim against the ship's owner.

 Benefits Under the LHWCA